7 Ways to Grow Your Business with Content Marketing

-According to Facebook we have 60,000+ members who are active on the group right now.
+According to Facebook, we have 60,000+ members who are active on the group right now.
 And to keep the number of active members up, the admins and the moderators of the group have to constantly engage the group.

-Constant moderation, deleting spam and hateful posts, and reviewing the profile of new members joining the group is also very important to make sure that the group remains useful and members are not bored with spammy posts.
+Constant moderation, deleting spam and hateful posts, and reviewing the profile of new members joining the group are also very important to make sure that the group remains useful and members are not bored with spammy posts.

-In this group, I’ve India as the top country and Bangalore, Hyderabad, Delhi and Mumbai as the top cities for the group.
+In this group, I’ve India as the top country and Bangalore, Hyderabad, Delhi, and Mumbai as the top cities for the group.

 It is also a good idea to meet the members of the group offline.
 I do offline meet-ups from time to time.